pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 ---
 title: Tame Behat with the Brand New Symfony Extension
 date: "2019-02-11"
+spoiler: |
-spoiler: "Do you use Behat with Symfony?
-Here's why you should consider switching to FriendsOfBehat's SymfonyExtension."
+    Do you use Behat with Symfony?
+    Here's why you should consider switching to FriendsOfBehat's SymfonyExtension.
+    Autowiring support, zero-configuration setup, Mink integration, Flex recipe, improved DX and more.
 ---

 Over two years after the first release of this [Friends of Behat]'s [Symfony Extension], I'm happy to announce